Skattefar/Skattefar/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; In love with technology
 - 💼 &nbsp; Android developer and front-end web developer.
-- 🌱 &nbsp; Enthusiast in cyber Security and Artificial Intelligence .
+- 📈 &nbsp; Enthusiast in Stocks
-- ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
+- ✍️ &nbsp; Watching Movies and developing websites
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>